DREAM: Dynamic Red-teaming across Environments for AI Models: Experiments

 \subsection{Experiment Results}

-\paragraph{Overall Agent Performance} We present the comprehensive evaluation results in Table~\ref{tab:main_results}, showing the impact of our framework's core innovations on current agent defenses.
-The effectiveness of our \textbf{Contextualized Guided Policy Search (C-GPS)} is clear in the \textit{Attack Success Rate} column.
+\textbf{Overall Agent Performance.} We present the comprehensive evaluation results in Table~\ref{tab:main_results}, showing the impact of our framework's core innovations on current agent defenses.
+The effectiveness of our Contextualized Guided Policy Search (C-GPS) is clear in the \textit{Attack Success Rate} column.
 By constructing long, causally-linked attack chains, C-GPS bypasses simple, single-turn safety measures, achieving success rates exceeding 70\% for 8 out of the 12 models.
 This shows that modern agents struggle to track long-term malicious intent, a vulnerability central to the ``domino effect'' that C-GPS simulates.

 The results also highlight a systemic failure in contextual reasoning, which our Cross-Environment Adversarial Knowledge Graph (CE-AKG) exploits.
-The low \textit{Contextual Isolation} scores across most models—for instance, 37.82 for \textit{qwen3-235b-a22b} and 44.90 for \textit{gemini-2.5-flash}—quantify the ``contextual fragility'' that CE-AKG reveals.
-These agents struggle to prevent information and context from crossing environmental boundaries, letting our Conductor pivot and escalate attacks in ways not previously tested.
-Ultimately, the low \textit{Overall Defense Score} for most agents results from the synergy between these two innovations, showing that agents are poorly equipped to handle adversaries that maintain state and pivot between contexts—a threat model that DREAM evaluates systematically for the first time.
+The low \textit{Contextual Isolation} scores across most models, exemplified by 37.82 for \textit{Qwen3-235B-A22B} and 44.90 for \textit{Gemini-2.5-Flash}, quantify the ``contextual fragility'' that CE-AKG reveals.
+These agents struggle to prevent information and context from crossing environmental boundaries, thereby enabling our Conductor to pivot and escalate attacks in ways not previously tested.
+Ultimately, the low \textit{Overall Defense Score} for most agents results from the synergy between these two innovations, demonstrating that agents are poorly equipped to handle adversaries that maintain state and pivot between contexts, a threat model that DREAM evaluates systematically for the first time.

-\subsubsection{Detailed Breakdown of Vulnerabilities by Model}
+\subsubsection{\textbf{Detailed Breakdown of Vulnerabilities by Model}}

-To scrutinize the specific safety profiles of different agent architectures, we present a granular breakdown of Attack Success Rates (ASR) across all 12 evaluated models.
-Consistent with the overall rankings, we categorize models into proprietary and open-source groups.
-In these tables, \textbf{lower ASR ($\downarrow$) indicates better defense}, and the best performance in each category is highlighted in \textbf{bold}.
+To evaluate the specific safety profiles of different agent architectures, we present a detailed breakdown of Attack Success Rates (ASR) across all 12 evaluated models.
+Following the categorization estabilshed in our overall rankings, we organize the analysis into proprietary and open-source groups.
+Throughout these tables, lower ASR indicates stronger defense capabilities, with the best-performing model in each category highlighted in bold.